nofxx/subtitle_it/README.txt

 Aegisub: http://www.malakith.net/aegiwiki/Main_Page

+== THANKS

+* Johanlunds - Opensubtitle.org code (to be used as a gem soon).
+* Marcin (tiraeth) Chwedziak - Sub format first implementation.

 == LICENSE:

 (The MIT License)

-Copyright (c) 2008 Marcos Piccinini, Johanlunds, Warlley Rezende, Giovanni Rapagnani
+Copyright (c) 2008 Marcos Piccinini, Giovanni Rapagnani, Warlley Rezende

 Permission is hereby granted, free of charge, to any person obtaining